ayshahrah/seg/index.md

 ### Framework

 A framework of three components inspires the scope of the SEG.
-The first component is the "learner" who has to get technical and non-technical skills.
-The second component is the "methodology" to manage the process of software development (e.g. lean, agile, and DevOps).
-The third component is the "technology" to support software development (e.g. ALM, IoT, and cloud computing).
+The first is the "learner" who has to get technical and non-technical skills.
+The second is the "method" to manage the process of software development (e.g. lean, agile, and DevOps).
+The third is the "technology" to support software development (e.g. ALM, IoT, and cloud computing).

 ![](Slide7.JPG "Framework")